 - Someone who is self-trained and has achieved a certificate in the field

-- Someone who works in a professional practice and has achieved a diploma in the field
+- Someone who works in professional practice and has achieved a diploma in the field

-And there are 2 areas of accounting knowledge and training:
+And there are two areas of accounting knowledge and training:

-- Someone who has achieved an Accounting Designation (CPA).
-This person most likely has experience with audits, taxes, or management and has had little experience with bookkeeping during their training.
+- Someone who has achieved an Accounting Designation (CPA); this person most likely has experience with audits, taxes, or management and has had little bookkeeping experience during their training.

 - Someone who has a degree in accounting from a University and has worked in a professional accounting practice.

-Now that we’ve gotten that out of the way, let’s get to those burning questions!
+Now without further ado, let’s get to those burning questions!

-3. What does their availability and turnaround time look like?
+3. What is the availability and turnaround time of the individual?

 4. What specific tasks can they complete for you?

-o they work for a lot of doctors and nonprofits?
-If their answer is “all types of clients”, keep looking!
+Or do they work for a lot of doctors and nonprofits?
+If their answer is “all types of clients,” keep looking!
 You want to hire someone who specializes in your field so you can turn to them for advice and trust that they know what they’re talking about.

-The most important thing to consider when hiring your bookkeeper and accountant is whether or not they are the right fit for you and your small business.
-The financial side of your business is a big one, so you want to feel confident that your financial team knows what they’re doing.
+The most important thing to consider when hiring your bookkeeper and accountant is whether they are the right fit for you and your small business.
+Your business’s financial side is a big one, so you want to feel confident that your economic team knows what they’re doing.
 You might need to do your research and shop around before you find the right person.

-This is a lot to think about, we know!
+The subject topic is a lot to think about, we know!
 CorePro8 can guide you through the steps to finding a good bookkeeper and accountant.
 We are here to make sure you feel confident and secure in making these types of business decisions.
+Find out more about how CorePro8 can walk you step-by-step through these decisions and registering and/or incorporating.
 Find out more about how CorePro8 can walk you step-by-step through these decisions and registering and/or incorporating.